-Common Elements Treatment Approach for Excessive Alcohol Consumption
+Common Elements Treatment for Suicide and Excessive Alcohol Consumption (MP2H Trial)

 This trial will test a common elements intervention delivered by community mental health workers to see if it is effective, feasible, and acceptable for Apache adults who have experienced adverse childhood experiences.